Membership> Join Us

 Schools & Universities

-Colleges and Universities offering AEIMS-recognized courses in medical or scientific illustration are eligible for a free membership for one full-time professor/instructor.
+Colleges and Universities offering AEIMS-recognized courses in medical or scientific illustration.

 For those illustrators who are members of a foreign professional association that has a reciprocal agreement with AEIMS.
 Foreign members receive limited benefits.
 They may not vote or hold office.